ReactForBeginners/exercise1-todo/README.md

 # Todo app

 This exercise will teach you how to create a simple Todo app using React.
 You'll learn about components, state, props and also how to change the state based on user input.

-To get started, clone this repo, and follow the instructions below:
+Clone this repo and follow the instructions below to get started.

+## Running the app

+With some browsers (e.g. Safari, Firefox) you can run the app by simply dragging *index.html* into the browser.
+If you're using Chrome, you'll most likely have to start a simple server.
+Head over to the projects directory with your Command Line Interface and type the following:

+	python -m SimpleHTTPServer

-## Break the UI into components
+## Breaking the UI into components

 Facebook provides a good tutorial on how to break your UI into components in the official React [docs.](http://facebook.github.io/react/docs/thinking-in-react.html#step-1-break-the-ui-into-a-component-hierarchy)